ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/312300 Excavation and Fill.md

 	1. The Trench shall be maintained dry so that the work may be completed efficiently, and pipes can be laid, joined, bedded, inspected and backfilled in dewatered conditions.
 The pipe shall not be used to dewater the trench.
 No water shall be allowed to flow over or rise upon fresh concrete or mortar, and no water shall be allowed to enter the pipe.
 	2. The water shall be disposed of by the Contractor in accordance with the Contract Documents and applicable laws and regulations.
 The Contractor is responsible for obtaining all necessary dewatering or discharge permits and complying with their requirements.
 1. 3.2 Foundation

-## General

-: Verify that a sound stable trench bottom free from soft, lose, rocky, excessively hard or other unsuitable native material exists before proceeding
+	 1. General: Verify that a sound stable trench bottom free from soft, lose, rocky, excessively hard or other unsuitable native material exists before proceeding
 2. Required Foundation:
       1. Install imported foundation material at all locations specifically required by the Drawings or Specification.
 3. Unsuitable Foundation:
       1. Where unsuitable foundation is encountered over excavate the trench bottom to the depth authorized by the Engineer and bring the foundation to grade with the appropriate imported foundation material authorized by the Engineer and compacted in lifts to 90 percent of maximum dry density.
 1. 3.3 Bedding and Shading

-## General

-: Holes for pipe bells shall be provided at each joint.
+	 1. General: Holes for pipe bells shall be provided at each joint.
 Bell holes shall be no larger than necessary for joint assembly and assurance that the pipe barrel will lie flat on the trench bottom.
 Generally, 2-inches of clearance beneath the joint is desired.
 Push-on type joints require minimum depressions for bell holes.
 In no case shall the bell support the weight of the pipe at the time of shading and backfill.
 Under no circumstances shall the pipe be permanently joined in the trench until the trench bottom has been fine graded to provide uniform pipe support at the required invert elevation.
 2. Required Embedment:
       1. Imported bedding and shading materials are required for all main-line pipes and appurtenances.
 3. Procedures and Bedding and Shading: